Cybersecurity Summit: Africa

 • The strategic, ethical and operational implications of an AI vs. AI security paradigm, and what it means for enterprise defense planning.

-Corradino Corradi, General Manager, Information Security Strategy, Architecture and Technical Excellence
+Corradino Corradi, General Manager, Information Security Strategy, Architecture and Technical Excellence, MTN

 Anna Collard